We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Your body may prefer a bit of variety throughout the night to prevent pain in other areas of your body.
-This could entail starting on one side and then shifting over to the other.
+This could involve starting on one side and then shifting over to the other.

-It’s also important to be mindful of your chin placement by keeping your head up on the pillow.
+It’s also important to be mindful of your chin placement by keeping your head on the pillow.
 Tucking your chin toward your chest will create neck pain.

 Ideally, you want to choose a mattress that has a medium level of firmness.
 Medium-soft to medium firmness provides pressure relief in the shoulders and hips and just enough support without feeling too stiff.
 This level of firmness helps you maintain proper spinal alignment.

 However, it’s important to keep your weight in mind when shopping.
 People who weigh under 130 pounds usually need a softer mattress, while people who weigh over 230 pounds require firmer support.